tjsullivan1/tjsullivan1.github.io/_includes/about_content.md

 ## Me

 I am an IT Pro.
 For the past few years, I had a heavy emphasis on Windows System Administration, PowerShell Automation, Active Directory Administration, and Identity Management.
 I am brushing up on my Linux and starting to take the leap into the cloud.
 I am an AWS Certified Solutions Architect - Associate.
-For more of my history, check out my [Curriculum Vitae]({{site.url}}/cv.html).
+For more of my history, check out my [curriculum vitae]({{site.url}}/cv.html).

 On the personal side, I enjoy woodworking, cooking, reading, and personal finance.

 ## The Blog

-I am an Ops guy working on my automation, cloud, and programming skills.
-This blog will serve as a document repository for my team as well as an explanation of the things that I am currently learning (Infrastructure as Code, AWS, Infrastructure Automation, Python).
+I am an Oos guy working on my automation, cloud, and programming skills.
+This blog will serve as a document repository as well as an explanation of the things that I am currently learning (Infrastructure as Code, AWS, Infrastructure Automation, Python).

 ## Projects